giladnah/hailo-CLIP/README.md

 # CLIP Zero Shot Inference Application

 This is an example application to run a CLIP inference on a video in real-time.
 The image embeddings are accelerated by the Hailo-8/8L AI processor, while the text embeddings run on the host.
 Text embeddings are sparse and should be calculated only once per text.
 If they do not need to be updated in real-time, they can be saved to a JSON file and loaded on the next run.
-By default, the app starts without enabling online text embeddings, which speeds up load time and saves memory.

 Click the image below to watch the demo on YouTube.